 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.Balance transfer intro APR: 0% on balance transfers for 15 months

-If you want a card that offers an interest-free period on balance transfers for more than a year — with the opportunity to earn a generous cash back* rate in everyday spending categories — the Blue Cash Everyday® Card from American Express could be a great fit.
+If you want a card that offers an intro APR of 0% on balance transfers for 15 months (followed by a 18.24%-29.24% Variable APR) with the opportunity to earn a generous cash back** rate in everyday spending categories — the Blue Cash Everyday® Card from American Express could be a great fit.

 Who’s this card best for?